KristianLyng/varnishfoo/chapter-2.rst

 Only the absolute minimum of actual Varnish configuration is covered - yet several mechanisms to control Varnish through backend responses are provided.
-Most of these mechanisms are well defined in `RFC2616`_.
+Most of these mechanisms are well defined in the HTTP 1.1 standard, as defined in `RFC2616`_.

 Tools: The browser
 ------------------